-Key Focus Area Reference Description- The following are ideas/questions that could be included/discounted as the masterplan is developed following feedback B2.1 Town Square Streetscape interventions for those streets which lead to and around Town Square to better define the centre of the town and reduce vehicle dominance by introducing: High quality pedestrian friendly paving Improved junction crossing features from surrounding primary streets Street tree planting and street greening Improved lighting & signage More seating, spill out space for local businesses (cafés) and improved provision of bins Indicative locations of information, signage and free Town Centre wifi to improve physical and digital connectivity B2.2 Town square back alleys Improvements to the back alleys surrounding the town square for additional active approach routes towards the square, increase well lit and maintained spaces in an effort to reduce anti social activities B2.3 Creating more people focused streets Street scape improvements along Rainhall Road, Newtown, Church Street and Station Road to support the businesses located along them and to connect to potential opportunity sites and the Town Green.
-Interventions could include: Formalising parking bays Pedestrian and residents prioritised street design, e.g narrowing vehicle carriageway Enhanced materials Tactical urbanism e.g pop up uses and experimental planters, seating areas and spill out spaces Opportunities to reconfigure junctions where possible to allow vehicle access but also allow for more comfortable and connected pedestrian journeys B2.4 Enhanced pocket space Improving the quality of the existing public space at key junction leading to the Town Green by improving materials, seating, lighting and screening from Skipton Road B7 Shop front improvements Working with local business owners to improve the quality and consistency of the Town's shops and stores to reinforce Barnoldswick's local character as a boutique retail destination and create a unique resident and visitor experience.
-B9 Priority junctions Priority junctions which could benefit from improvement/ reconfiguration to reduce the dominance of vehicles, such as: Narrowing junction necks Foot way build-outs, Enhanced paving materials Improved pedestrian crossing Traffic calming as part of a movement network around the town and through residential environments B9.1 Essex Street/ Rainhall Road B9.2 Fern Lea Ave/ Albert Road (Town Square) B9.3 Station Road/ Skipton Road to access the Town Green B9.4 Skipton Road crossing to access the Town Green carried out a second round of community consultation.
-This round of consultation wasn't planned in the original Council brief, but following feedback from Councillors and the local community, it was decided that it would be useful to consult with the community earlier in the programme and provide sessions for each of the three towns, rather than all together.
+Description- The following are ideas/questions that could be included/discounted as the masterplan is developed following feedback B2.1 Town Square Streetscape interventions for those streets which lead to and around Town Square to better define the centre of the town and reduce vehicle dominance by introducing: High quality pedestrian friendly paving Improved junction crossing features from surrounding primary streets Street tree planting and street greening Improved lighting & signage More seating, spill out space for local businesses (cafés) and improved provision of bins Indicative locations of information, signage and free Town Centre wifi to improve physical and digital connectivity B2.2 Town square back streets Improvements to the back streets surrounding the town square for additional active approach routes towards the square, increase well lit and maintained spaces in an effort to reduce anti social activities B2.3 Creating more people focused streets Street scape improvements along Rainhall Road, Newtown, Church Street and Station Road to support the businesses located along them and to connect to potential opportunity sites and the Town Green.
+Interventions could include: • Formalising parking bays • Pedestrian and residents prioritised street design, e.g narrowing vehicle carriageway • Enhanced materials • Tactical urbanism e.g pop up uses and experimental planters, seating areas and spill out spaces B2.4 Enhanced Opportunities to reconfigure junctions where possible to allow vehicle access but also allow for more comfortable and connected pedestrian journeys Improving the quality of the existing public space at key junction leading to the pocket space Town Green by improving materials, seating, lighting and screening from Skipton Road B7 Shop front improvements Working with local business owners to improve the quality and consistency of the Town's shops and stores to reinforce Barnoldswick's local character as a boutique retail destination and create a unique resident and visitor experience.
+Priority junctions which could benefit from improvement/ reconfiguration to redominance of vehicles, such as: Narrowing junction necks Foot way build-outs, Enhanced paving materials Improved pedestrian crossing Traffic calming as part of a movement network around the town and througenvironments B9.1 Essex Street/ Rainhall Road B9.2 Fernlea Ave/ Albert Road (Town Square) B9.3 Station Road/ Skipton Road to access the Town Green B9.4 Skipton Road crossing to access the Town Green